berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section01 Lesson 4 Intro.md

 Here's a [Scheme interpreter](http://inst.eecs.berkeley.edu/~cs61AS/sp13/js- scheme-stk/index.html).
 Define the procedures and play with it:

-## takeaways
+## Takeaways

 Here are some things covered in this subsection:

   1. What is data abstraction?
-  2. How a rational number is defined?
+  2. How is a rational number defined?

-## what's next?
+## What's Next?

-Go to the next subsection and learn how data abstraction works on rational numbers.
+Now that we've learned what data abstraction is, let's move on to learning how data abstraction works on rational numbers.